Doug Wright Award

-The Doug Wright Awards for Canadian Cartooning (established in December 2004) are literary awards handed out annually since 2005 during the Toronto Comic Arts Festival to Canadian cartoonists honouring excellence in comics (including webcomics) and graphic novels published in English (including translated works).
-The awards are named in honour of Canadian cartoonist Doug Wright.
+The Doug Wright Awards for Canadian Cartooning (established in December 2004), handed out annually since 2005 during the Toronto Comic Arts Festival, are literary awards given to Canadian cartoonists.
+Honouring excellence in comics (including webcomics) and graphic novels published in English (including translated works), the awards are named in honour of Canadian cartoonist Doug Wright.
 Winners are selected by a jury of Canadians who have made significant contributions to national culture, based on shortlisted selections provided by a nominating committee of five experts in the comics field.

-The Wrights are handed out in three main categories, "Best Book", "The Spotlight Award" (affectionately known as "The Nipper"), and, since 2008, the "Pigskin Peters Award" for non-narrative or experimental works.
-In 2020, the organizers added "The Egghead", an award for best kids’ book for readers under twelve.
-In addition to the awards, since 2005 the organizers annually induct at least one cartoonist into the Giants of the North: The Canadian Cartoonist Hall Fame.
+The Wright Awards are handed out in four categories: